StefAm21/micolet-test/README.md

 ---
 This project includes a test written in [RSpec](https://github.com/rspec/rspec-rails).
 Please, make sure you have **RSpec** installed and run the following command: `bundle exec rspec`.

-You can run the tests with: `bundle exec rspec spec/models/subscriber_spec.rb`
+You can run the test with: `bundle exec rspec spec/models/subscriber_spec.rb`

 ### STAGING
 ---
-This project has no staging enviroment at the moment. ℹ️ You can request enviroment variables at stephano@gmail.com
+This project has no staging enviroment at the moment.

+ℹ️ You can request enviroment variables at stephano@gmail.com

 ### PRODUCTION
 ---
 The latest version of this application solved with Typeform survey is available at [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/). **Please note that this is a live version in a production environment.**.
-This version was deployed live so that it would be easier to connect typeform's webhook, without the need to share a different ngrok address every time.

 ℹ️ You can request enviroment variables at stephano@gmail.com